 In October 2018, the Company signed a Clinical Trial Agreement for an investigator-initiated study with the Humanity & Health Research Centre ("HHRC") in Hong Kong, China.
 Due to unrest in Hong Kong and the coronavirus pandemic, the clinical trial agreement has been terminated effective March 24, 2020.

 The Company is in partnership discussions for further clinical development of CC-31244.
+There can be no assurances that any discussions will result in a partnership.

 Norovirus Infections